 “Would you be comfortable discussing politics, if a man my size came-a-knocking on your door?”

 His height was also the reason that he had such trouble finding a decent woman.
-That subject may have shocked most people, or at least made them somewhat uncomfortable, as most people would deem such a discussion inordinately intimate for a conversation between two people meeting for the first time.
+The intimacy of the portion of this conversation might have shocked most people, or at least made them somewhat uncomfortable, as most people would deem such a discussion inordinately intimate for a conversation between two people meeting for the first time.
 I had a best friend in high school that was 6’7” however, so I was well versed in the travails of being a tall male in America today, and I was used to my friend going into such intimate details to make his point with people he had just met.
 Joe and I did try, at various intervals, to move on to other topics, but he was unable to let the fact that he was 6’5” go as easily as I was.

 What struck me as odd was that I never made mention of his height, and I don’t think I provided any verbal or physical cues that called attention to it.
 Was that the point though, I later wondered.
 Was my refusal to acknowledge his height such an aberration to his experience that until I acknowledged it in some way, he would not be able to move on until one of us did?

 Being a tall man has numerous advantages, but it has almost as many disadvantages.
 As I wrote, however, I was well versed in the details of being an abnormally tall man in America.
-I knew, for example, that a person’s height is the first thing people notice about one that is taller than 6’3”, and the thing they talk about after you leave.
-It’s the first thing people in malls pester a person about, it’s the reason some guys won’t mess with you, and the reason others do.
+I knew, for example, that a person’s height is the first thing people notice about someone who is taller than 6’3”, and the thing they talk about after you leave.
+It’s the first thing people in malls notice.
+It’s the reason some guys won’t mess with you, and the reason others do.
 It’s also the reason some women want to date you and others don’t.
 You could be the most charming person in the world, in other words, and most people will have preconceived notions about you based on your height.

 Most people will try to avoid talking about a trait generally considered a negative, and they will do everything they can to avoid noticing it.
-When they consider that person’s attribute a positive, most people think you should feel privileged to have it, so they don’t mind drawing attention to it.
+When they notice something generally considered a positive, most people think you should feel privileged to have it, so they don’t mind drawing attention to it.
 “You’re tall Joe!” they will say, or “I wish I had those,” and “You should feel privileged.”

-“What did you say to Joe?” our mutual friend –a friend that informed Joe and I that we would have so much in common that we would hit it off– later asked.
+“What did you say to Joe?” our mutual friend later asked.
+This friend notified the two of us, beforehand, that she thought we had so much in common that we would hit it off.

 “Why?”
 I asked.